brunopostle/ifcmerge/README.md

 systems such as git or mercurial.
 This enables multiple people to work on separate copies of the same IFC data, periodically merging their work.

-This tool requires that a *Native IFC* application, such as *BlenderBIM*, is used for all authoring and editing.
+This tool requires that a *Native IFC* application, such as *BonsaiBIM*, is used for all authoring and editing.

 A *Native IFC* application behaves in the following ways when editing a